palmskog/velodrome/README.md

 collectors in DoubleChecker as well.

-BRIEF GUIDE TO THE SOURCE CODE
+## BRIEF GUIDE TO THE SOURCE CODE

-Our implementations build on Jikes RVM 3.1.3.
+The implementation builds on Jikes RVM 3.1.3.
 You can use Eclipse to view and/or modify the source code.
 Please refer to the Jikes RVM resources on how to set up Jikes in Eclipse.